PrismarineJS/flying-squid/doc/contribute.md

 flyingHorses(serv);
 ```

-As explained in the first part of this file, flying-squid has 2 kinds of plugins : server plugins, and player plugins.
+As explained in the first part of this file, flying-squid has 2 kinds of plugins: server plugins, and player plugins.
 We've explained until now how to create a server plugin and to use it with flying-squid.

 Within the same module, you can also create a player plugin.
-Here is the code you need to add to do that :
+Here is the code you need to add to do that:

 ```js
 serv.on("newPlayer",function(player){